Get

 Image Credit: Daria Kulkova, Shutterstock

-Even though cats have been pets and domesticated for centuries, they still retain some of the traits they had when they lived in the wild.
+Even though cats have been domesticated for centuries, they still retain some of the traits they had when they lived in the wild.
 One of those survival traits was never to drink water that was standing still.
 Cats drink from streams, rivers, and other moving water in the wild.

 Cats can be very particular about many things, including the water they drink.
 The right water fountain can provide your cat with clean, fresh water.